liballeg/allegro5/readme_a5.txt

 CMake & Unix or MinGW or Mac OS X
 ---------------------------------

+Unpack Allegro into a directory *without spaces or other "weird" characters in the path*.
+This is a known problem.

 CMake works by first creating a makefile, which then can be used to compile.

 To use it: